kraulain/kraulain-me/content/courses/_index.md

 ---
 title: "Courses"
 draft: false
-description : "this is meta description"
+description : "Here is a list of all the available courses"
 layout: courses
 ---